AlexStormwood/mar25-t2w03-advanced-express/README.md

 `node --env-file-if-exists=.env ./src/index.js` is the built-in way to process a .env file now, no need for dotenv for default usage.

+`npm install jsonwebtoken validator` to get the latest packages for auth stuff!

 # Auth Plans